Postgraduate Course: Global Childhoods and Human Rights (EDUA11408)

 This course critically considers a range of disciplinary approaches to the study of childhood, in-depth discussion of the United Nations Convention on the Rights of the Child, and opportunities for group discussions and group work on applying these theoretical and policy ideas to policy and practice.

 Teaching styles differ from session to session but all emphasise student participation and initiative.
 Some sessions tend towards a seminar-style; others have a mix of lecturer-led and student-led sessions.
-During weeks 1-7, the students have facilitated sessions.
-At the end of week 7, students form into groups to prepare for their group presentations.
-Weeks 8 to 9 are dedicated to developing the group presentations, which are given in week 10.

 Students are expected to prepare for weeks 1-7 individually and in groups, through reading and associated tasks on Learn (7x2 hours= 14).
 It is expected that students participate in at least 5 hours observation or participation in an external policy opportunity, such as attending a Scottish Parliamentary debate or a relevant webinar.
 The course convenor passes on notice of such opportunities to students.
 159 hours are for students-directed and independent learning.

 ||Other requirements|| None

 Course Delivery Information